 HOW DO I MAKE CHILI IN AN INSTANT POT?

 I am here to tell you that making chili in a pressure cooker is easy and made in one pot.
 That means less clean-up and an easy meal for your family.
 You will start by using the sauté function on your insta pot.
 Turn it to the high setting and let it heat up.
 Once it is heated add the olive oil.
 Once the pressure cooker heats the oil add beef and let it sit for a few minutes and brown on the bottom.
 From there you will break the meat apart and continue to sauté until the meat is browned.
 Drain the meat of any fat and set the meat aside.

 Add 1 additional Tablespoon of olive oil and the garlic and onion and cook for 1 minute.
 Add the bell pepper and jalapeño and all of the spices and continue to sauté until the bell pepper is tender.
 Add the ground beef back in and 1/2 a cup of beef both.
 Use your spoon to deglaze the Instant Pot, making sure to scrape away all of the browned bits of food.
 This helps to ensure that your food doesn’t burn during the pressure cooking phase.

-Add the broth, beans, broth and the tomatoes and seal the lid.
+Add the broth, beans and the tomatoes and seal the lid.
 Make sure not to stir as you want the tomatoes and beans on the top.
-Set your Instant Pot to Manual High Setting for 10 minutes, doing a natural release once it is done.
+Set your Instant Pot to Manual High Setting for 5 minutes, doing a quick release once it is done.
 Carefully open the lid and give it a stir.

 Open up the lid and give it a big stir.
 If you want it to thicken up more you can put the lid back on and let it sit for a couple of minutes.
 You can also use 1 Tablespoons cornstarch and 1 Tablespoons water and mix those two together and then add it to the chili to thicken.